Housing Preservation Program

 Applications will be taken on a first come, first serve basis and applications will be date and time stamped.

-Funds from the USDA’s Housing Preservation Grant (HPG) will provide a dollar for dollar match* up to $3000 in repair or renovation costs (HPG funds are subject to a 20% administrative cost).
+Funds from the USDA’s Housing Preservation Grant (HPG) will provide up to $6,000 in repair or renovation costs.

 All applications need to be sent to: Disability Options Network’s Housing Department, 831 Harrison Street, New Castle, PA 16101